netdata/agent-service-discovery/README.md

 Tags special cases:

- - `-wrod`: the word will be removed on tags merging.
+ - `-word`: the word will be removed on tags merging.

 Selectors special cases: